running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 ## Unique attributes

 **Flame damage**
-Same as magic damage but higher damage per level
+Elemental damage that adds both minimum and maximum damage similar to magic damage but with higher damage per level

 **Drain life**
 Deals damage to an enemy and also adds the same amount back to players health

 **Lightning damage**
-Deals ordinary damage as well as damage when hit by enemy
+Elemental damage that deals ordinary damage as well as damage when hit by enemy

 **Super health**
 Same as normal health stat but much higher

 **Cold damage**
 Cold elemental damage.
-The bonus is reduced when monsters resistant/immuned to cold are attacked
+The damage is reduced if enemies resistant to cold are attacked and blocked if the enemy is immuned to cold

 **Freeze**
 Freeze enemy for x seconds making them unable to attack you

 **Penetrate armor**
-Deals a high level of physical damage
+Deals a high level of physical damage.
+Enemies cannot be resistant to physical damage

 ## Various